How to Grow Onions: The Complete Guide

 • Onion Maggots: Cover your emerging onion crop with fine mesh netting or row covers.
 Seal it by mounding the soil around the edges.
 The onion maggot fly likes to lay its eggs at the base of plants, so the netting should prevent that.
 You should also keep mulch away because the insects like decaying organic matter, and make sure you completely harvest your onions as the season progresses.
 Onion maggots are usually a problem in very rainy periods, so these precautions may be unnecessary if you have a dry season.

 • White Rot: This very serious disease starts with infected plant material.
 Avoid transplants grown in soil-based compost.
-Stick to starting from onion seed, onion sets, and bulbs bought from inspected producers.
+Stick to starting from onion seeds, onion sets, and bulbs bought from inspected producers.
 With white rot, the foliage will yellow and wilt; below ground, white, fluffy fungal growth appears on the base of the bulb.
 Unfortunately, once rot sets in, there is no solution.
 Dig up the crop and dispose of it in the trash (do not compost).
 Avoid growing onions in the same location in future seasons, as the dirt will remain infected for many years.

 Cooking Notes